Japanese Tea Gardens1618 Votes Currently Open [Closes at 08:00 pm]

 Bringing Japan to America the Japanese Tea Gardens are nothing short of a blissful delight.
 Japanese Tea Gardens Tickets are easily available at sight.
 To avail some good discounts on the same, check out our tickets section for a good deal on Tickets for Japanese Tea Gardens.
 As you buy tickets for Japanese Tea Gardens you can also enjoy its adjoining attractions also included in our tours.
 Japanese Tea Gardens ticket prices are very reasonable and if you Book tickets for Japanese Tea Gardens from our tickets section, you only save some more!

-Japanese Tea Gardens Information
+Japanese Tea Gardens Travel Tips

 - Actual hours are Dawn to Dusk.

-How To reach Japanese Tea Gardens by Public Transport
+How to Reach Japanese Tea Gardens

 - Bus 11 to stop - N. St. Mary's Opposite 3755